jonrh/jonogmarteinn.is/readme.md

 consent.
 If given the site would then dynamically load the LiveChat widget and bring up the chat window.
 I would then also add the Privacy and Cookie Policy.

-The raw HTML setup code we got sent from Svörum Strax:
+The raw HTML setup code we got sent from Svörum Strax, replace `<LICENCE>`:

 ```html
 <!-- Paste the code to your website’s source code before the </body> tag: -->